Introduction to Statistical Modeling

 The book mixes statistical background with applications using the R Project for Statistical Computing (R Core Team, 2019).

-We have attempted to perform all data processing and analysis in this text using the tidyverse; thus all plots and functionality should follow the new grammar in R (ggplot and %>%
+We have attempted to perform all data processing and graphics in this text using the tidyverse

 The book was designed with 13 chapters with the intent to be used during the 14-week semester at Miami University (one week reserved for midterm examination and end-of-semester review).

-It reviews introductory statistics material and provides a crash course in the basics of R and making plots with ggplot2
+Chapter 1 reviews introductory statistics material and provides a crash course in the basics of R, some elementary data handling with dplyr

 Chapters 3 and 4 cover some advanced design ideas (multiple factors, blocking and repeated measures), presenting all inference in the form of a linear model.